nightsh-de/RBLXFileLoader/readme.md

 # Silly little thing that lets you use local files as scripts
->[!NOTE]
->Only works from Roblox Studio.
->But might also work from Roblox Player if you use port forwarding, I haven't checked

 Yeah so I dunno why I honestly made this, mainly out of boredom, maybe I can turn this into something later I guess.